-Accordingly, based on the facts submitted and the representations made, we conclude that the contribution of property to Trust by the Grantors will not be a completed gift subject to federal gift tax.
-However, any distribution made from Trust to a beneficiary is a completed gift at the time of the distribution made one-half by each Grantor.
-Further, upon either Grantor's death, the fair market value of his or her interest in the property in Trust is includible in his or her respective gross estate for federal estate tax purposes.
-Trust provides that any distribution pursuant to the terms of Trust to either Grantor prior to the death of the Predeceased Grantor is and shall be a distribution of community property.
-Accordingly, any distribution from Trust to either Grantor is merely a return of each Grantor's property.
-Therefore, we conclude that any distribution of property by the Committee from Trust to either Grantor will not be a completed gift subject to federal gift tax, by any member of the Committee.
-Further, upon the Predeceased Grantor's death, the fair market value of the Predeceased Grantor's interest in Trust is includible in the Predeceased Grantor's gross estate for federal estate tax purposes.
+Accordingly, based on the facts submitted and the representations made, we conclude that the contribution of property to Trust by Grantors is not a completed gift subject to federal gift tax.
+Any distribution from Trust to either Grantor prior to the death of the Predeceased Grantor is a distribution of community property.
+Any distribution from Trust to either Grantor is merely a return of each Grantor's property.
+Therefore, we conclude that any distribution of property from Trust by the Power of Appointment Committee to either Grantor will not be a completed gift subject to federal gift tax, by any member of the Power of Appointment Committee.
+Further, upon the Predeceased Spouse's death, the fair market value of the Predeceased Spouse's interest in Trust is includible in the Predeceased Grantor's gross estate for federal estate tax purposes.
 Moreover, upon the Surviving Grantor's death, the fair market value of the balance in Trust is includible in the Surviving Grantor's gross estate for federal estate tax purposes.

-Rulings 4 and 5
+RULINGS 4 AND 5